WilsonBillkia/bane/README.md

 All I've done is select a basic security model and automate the latest Chainlink Alpha build guide.

-## Requirements on Host:
-Tested on the following:
-* ansible 2.5.0
-* Vagrant 2.0.1

-## Requirements on Guest
-The Vagrantfile is currently locked to install the 20180316.0.0 (Mid March '18) release of Ubuntu Xenial from https://app.vagrantup.com/boxes/search.
-To change this to the absolute latest release just remove / comment the vm.box_version line from the Vagrantfile.

 ## About This Build Guide
 * This build guide proposes a high level model for securing multiple Chainlink nodes.
 * Leverages United States Department of Defense Security Technical Implementation Guides (DoD STIG) as the security baseline